plops/cl-cpp-generator2/example/154_stm32/article.md

 - timing unit has 16 bit counter, 4 compare units, 2 capture units

 - repetition counter is decreased on each reset event
-- counter roll-over interrupt can be issued every single, 2nd, ..
+- counter roll-over interrupt can be issued every single, 2nd,
+  ..
 256th PWM period

+- half-mode automatically update compare 1 register when period register is changed